NationalSecurityAgency/pelz/README.md

 * key_id : string of characters
      * URI for the key location - used as the key identifier.
      * URI syntax must currently comply with RFC 8089 and RFC 1738 Section 3.1.
-* key\_id_len : int
-    * Integer specifying the length of the key_id URI.
 * data : string of characters
-    * Base64 encoded version of the key to be wrapped or unwrapped.
+    * Base64 encoded data to be processed based on request type.

 Examples: